The Learning Station Complaints Policy and Procedure

 However, sometimes the situation between a complaint and The Learning Station staff can escalate and the behaviour of the complainant becomes unacceptable, for example becoming abusive, aggressive or threatening.
-Such abusive, aggressive, threatening or vexatious complaints are in the very small minority but we sometimes find ourselves in the position where we need to restrict or bring to an end communication and access to our premises or staff.
+Such abusive, aggressive, threatening or vexatious complaints are in the very small minority, but we sometimes find ourselves in the position where we need to restrict or end communication and access to our premises or staff.

 Complainants who harass, or have been abusive, aggressive or threatening on one or more occasions towards our staff - or their families or associates - directly or indirectly, will be considered unreasonable.

 Any threats or acts of violence will cause direct contact with the complainant to be discontinued.
 Violence includes behaviour or language (written, oral, or in tone or otherwise) that may cause staff to feel afraid, threatened or abused.
-Examples of unacceptable behaviour includes but not exclusively threats, verbal abuse, derogatory remarks, rudeness, racist, sexist, homophobic, transphobic, disablist or other harassment based on personal characteristic or obscene remarks, repeatedly demanding disciplinary action be taken against staff, and where complainants are known to have recorded meetings or telephone conversations without consent.
+Examples of unacceptable behaviour include but are not exclusively threats, verbal abuse, derogatory remarks, rudeness, racism, sexism, homophobic, transphobic, disablist or other harassment based on personal characteristics or obscene remarks, repeatedly demanding disciplinary action be taken against staff, and where complainants are known to have recorded meetings or telephone conversations without consent.

 We also consider that inflammatory statements and unsubstantiated allegations can amount to abusive behaviour.

-Furthermore, The Learning Station staff will bring to an end phone calls if the caller is considered aggressive, abusive or threatening.
-The complainant will first be told that we consider their language offensive or their behaviour unacceptable, and will be asked to stop using such language or behaviour.
+Furthermore, The Learning Station staff will end phone calls if the caller is considered aggressive, abusive or threatening.
+The complainant will first be told that we consider their language offensive or their behaviour unacceptable and will be asked to stop using such language or behaviour.